|David L O Smith - Home||

 From my description of reworking my 8F here is a close-up photograph of one of these fabricated injectors.

-The Davies & Metcalfe exhaust steam injector on a Black Five lies at an angle below the cab (left), where it is not very visible, so I used the white metal casting from a yet-to-be-built Princess kit, which will use one of my home-grown variety as it will be quite prominent there, as it is on a Jubilee (right).
+The Davies & Metcalfe exhaust steam injector on a Black Five lies at an angle below the cab (left), where it is not very visible, so I used the white metal casting from my recently completed British Legion, on which I used one of my home-grown variety as it will be quite prominent there, as it is on a Jubilee (right).

 The live steam injectors lie rather coyly behind the driver’s step on both the Black Five (left) and on the Jubilee (right) but I do think that they are worth making decently.